Gondola ride in Venice: What you need to know + tips & review

 What does it take to become a gondolier?

-Becoming a gondolier is not easy, and it’s still a highly regarded profession.
-To get a license, a gondolier must conclude more than 350 hours of rowing, and he should also prove his knowledge of Venetian history and foreign languages.
+Becoming a gondolier is not easy, yet it remains a highly regarded profession.
+To obtain a license, a gondolier must complete more than 350 hours of rowing and demonstrate their knowledge of Venetian history and foreign languages.
 And it’s not just that.
-The cost of a Venetian gondola is approximately 40,000 euros, and it has a lifetime of 15-20 years.
-On the brighter side of life, a gondolier can earn up to 150,000 euros annually.
+The cost of a Venetian gondola is approximately 40,000 euros, with a lifespan of 15-20 years.
+On the brighter side, a gondolier can earn up to 150,000 euros annually.

 There’s a strict dress code for gondoliers.
-They are dressed in black trousers and wear striped shirts: black and white or red and white.
-In former times, the shirt color declared the side of the Grand Canal they were operating their gondola.
+They are dressed in black trousers and wear striped shirts, either black-and-white or red-and-white.
+In former times, the color of the shirt indicated the side of the Grand Canal on which the gondolier operated.
 However, the symbolism declined through the years.

-Finally, it was only in 2010 that the first female gondolier appeared in the waters of Venice.
+Finally, it was not until 2010 that the first female gondolier appeared on the waters of Venice.

 What’s unique about Venetian gondolas is that they aren’t the same on both sides: due to their shape, the gondolier can row by using just one oar.
 That said, the gondolas are lopsided, and that’s why they always seem to tilt to the right side.

-Although there’s a strict construction protocol, gondoliers can decorate their boats according to their preference.
+Although there is a strict construction protocol, gondoliers can decorate their boats as they prefer.
 Nowadays, the gondolas in Venice are about 11 meters long, 1,6 meters wide, and weigh 350 kilos.
 The Venice gondolas are always black.

 What you need to know about your gondola ride in Venice